 Fans of this diet claim that one can drop 5-10 pounds in a week by following the diet rules.
 People use this diet to kick start their weight loss plan or trim a few pounds ahead of a special event.

 But before you cook this cabbage soup, you should know that this crash diet can’t provide a long-term solution for weight loss.
-Studies have proven that restrictive diets aren’t practical weight loss tools, and they only work in the short term (9).
+Studies have proven that restrictive diets aren’t practical weight loss tools, and they only work in the short term, if at all (9).
 Furthermore, the cabbage soup diet doesn’t give your body all the nutrients it needs to stay healthy.

 Many people lose weight on this diet, but experts have shown that it’s usually due to dehydration and water weight loss.
 Research shows that there is a link between soup consumption and weight.
 Soup consumers have a reduced energy intake and better diet quality than non-consumers (11).
-If you want to lose weight long-term, you should combine healthy eating with daily exercise instead.
+If you want to lose weight long-term, you can include soup in a healthy well-balanced diet combined with daily exercise instead.